 Topic clusters offer the opportunity to explore a single topic in-depth and offer very minute details to your readers in regards to any discussion.
 Likewise, interested readers will be very likely to come back for more information on a certain topic within a cluster, leading to elevated brand loyalty.

 Building brand loyalty through long-form content is all about making sure that readers feel welcome and appreciated on your platform.
 Thus, personal pronouns, casual tone of voice, and an inviting and approachable vocabulary play pivotal roles in your content’s appeal.
 Address individual readers as “you, yourself” and your brand as “us, me” – include the reader in the topic’s exploration with “we”.

 If we turn our attention to eCommerce, a great example of UX personalization can be found in Pull & Bear and their website’s navigation design.
 Inherently, eCommerce websites consist of endless product pages with descriptions, sales incentives, and calls to action, making their personalization a must.
 Pull & Bear adopts an approach that invites visitors to personalize their browsing experience from the moment they hit the landing page without mandatory registration.

 Don’t distance yourself from the reader who took time to go through your long-form content; instead, include them along for the journey.
-You can refer to writing services such as Trust My Paper or Evernote to edit and format the flow of your writing prior to publishing.
+You can refer to writing services such as or Evernote to edit and format the flow of your writing prior to publishing.
 While informative writing and professionalism play a large role in brand loyalty, user-centric UX, and brand personality are just as vital for long-term success.****